By Mark McGrath, July 2016.

-Testing your text with your users is an even better strategy than just testing it against a readability rating system.
-This is because a user test will not only test the readability, but also the comprehension of your text.
+Testing your text with your users is better than testing it against a readability system.
+This is because a user test will not only test the readability, but also the understanding of your text.

 You can either run the test remotely online or face to face.
 You can recruit participants via:

-- a paid service, like User Input (relatively cheap but participants may not be truly representative of your target audience)
+- A paid service, like User Input.
+This is a low-cost service.
+But participants may not be representative of your target audience.

-- a dedicated recruitment agency.
+- A dedicated recruitment agency.
 This is a more expensive option.
 But it will give you a more representative sample of your target audience.

 - Your own networks.
 This is a no-cost option.
-But the sample may be biased and not representative by recruiting "insiders" who know your organisation and your content too well).
+But the sample may be biased by "insiders" who know your organisation and your content too well.